What is Power BI?

-In Power BI, you should first connect your data to the tool, transform the data that you have uploaded, model your data as you need, visualize your data, and share the results generated by Power BI.
+In power bi tutorial you will also get to know about working of power bi.
+In power bi,you should first connect your data to the tool, transform the data that you have uploaded, model your data as you need, visualize your data, and share the results generated by Power BI.

-You can either use Power BI Desktop or Power BI Services to connect variety of data from various data sources like MySQL Server, MySQL, Oracle, etc. There are two ways to connect your data, i.e., either upload your file to Power BI or import the file into Power BI.
+You can either use Power BI Desktop or Power BI Services to connect variety of data from various data sources like MySQL Server, MySQL, Oracle, etc. we have explained two ways to connect your data in power bi tutorial for beginners, i.e., either upload your file to Power BI or import the file into Power BI.

 Connect to the data in your workbook so that you can create Power BI reports and dashboards for it.